ToadNetwork/Docs/guides/how-to-provide-liquidity.md

 ![Expand liquidity details](https://github.com/ToadNetwork/Docs/blob/main/docs/\_media/howtos/PadSwapAddingLiquidity15\_checkDetailsLiquidity.png?raw=true)

-## Step 9: Stake your LP tokens in Farms

-Congrats!!!
-You have created your liquidity Pool tokens.
-Now it is time to head to the "farms" area of [padswap.exchange](https://dapps.padswap.exchange) and place the [liquidity](https://github.com/Spenhouet/Docs/blob/overhaul/guides/broken-reference/README.md) on a [farm](https://github.com/Spenhouet/Docs/blob/overhaul/guides/broken-reference/README.md) to earn some PAD!
+{% hint style="success" %}
+Congrats!
+You are now a proud liquidity provider.
+Now it is time to stake your LP tokens in our farms ([how-to-farm.md](how-to-farm.md "mention")).
+You can also read more about [liquidity-pools.md](../products/padswap/liquidity-pools.md "mention").
+{% endhint %}